SCALEit-eG/scaleit-interfaces-specification/Security/README.md

         - Network Adapter (NIC), MAC Address
         - Secure Element

+## Identity

+- Support needed for person and non-person identities

+### GET /identity
+Retrieves information about the active identity of the request or session depending on the whether sessions are used.

 ## Licensing

 License files shall be guarded against manipulation and forgery using digital signatures with x509 certificates coming from a trusted CA within a PKI.